aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/queries-and-connections/how-to-get-odata-connection-information/_index.md

 The following code snippet demonstrates the use of these classes to retrieve the OData information.

-The Source file used in the following code snippet is attached for your reference.
+The source file used in the following code snippet is attached for your reference.

 [Source File](96928098.xlsx)